How did the RAF win the Battle of Britain?

 Instead of solely striking military targets, he ordered direct attacks on the major cities and the civilians of Britain themselves.

-So, from the 7th of September to the 31st of October 1940, the Luftwaffe began a campaign of night-time bombing raids against British towns and cities.
+So, the Luftwaffe began a campaign of night-time bombing raids against British towns and cities.

 In particular, the Luftwaffe targeted London in a series of attacks that came to be known as the ‘Greatest Raids’.

-More than 400 bombers took part in these raids, and they caused widespread damage to London: over one million homes were destroyed or damaged.
+On the first night alone, 328 bombers and 617 fighter planes took part in the raid.
+The Greatest Raids caused widespread damage to London: over one million homes were destroyed or damaged.

 The Luftwaffe also targeted other cities during the Blitz; Manchester, Birmingham, Coventry, Liverpool, and Bristol were all heavily bombed.